Technigo/project-happy-thoughts/README.md

 # What I learned | How I built it

 For this project, I've been digging into React, and a deeper understanding of useEffect and useState.
-My project contains three components and different style.css files.
-This is my first time using different style.css files for different components.

 # View it here